Germany's Biotest under investigation over bribery allegations

 It added it had handed documents to the investigators and was seeking to have the couple released as soon as possible.

-A total of 17 staff, including the group's chief financial officer Michael Ramroth, were subject to the investigation, the prosecutors in the city of Frankfurt said.
+A total of 17 staff, including the group's chief financial officer Michael Ramrothchief, were subject to the investigation, the prosecutors in the city of Frankfurt said.

 Earlier on Monday newspaper Handelsblatt had reported the arrests.